crytic/building-secure-contracts/variable shadowing/README.md

 # Variable Shadowing

-## Principle
-- Variable shadowing occurs when a variable declared within a certain scope (decision block, method, or inner class) has the same name as a variable declared in an outer scope.
+Variable shadowing occurs when a variable declared within a certain scope (decision block, method, or inner class) has the same name as a variable declared in an outer scope.

 ## Attack
 This depends a lot on the code of the contract itself.
-For instance, in the state_inherance.sol example, it stops the owner to perform the self-destruction of the contract.
+For instance, in the [this example](variable%20shadowing/inherited_state.sol), variable shadowing prevents the owner of contract `C` from performing self destruct

 ## Mitigation
 The solidity compiler has [some checks](https://github.com/ethereum/solidity/issues/973) to emit warnings when